NontapatB/optimalflow-backend/README.md

 # OptimalFlow Backend Developer Exercise

+Thank you for giving me the opportunity to be tested.

 This is a backend API built with **Node.js (Express)** that simulates a basic user system for testing backend knowledge.
 Data is stored in a simple file-based JSON format (`users.json`), and JWT is used for authentication.

 ## Features